 It is alcohol companies that are required to pay excise taxes.
 If excise taxes were increased, they may not always pass this increase in price on to the consumer.
 This happened in New Zealand when the prices of cigarettes increased; the tobacco companies absorbed some of these increased costs.

 This is important to remember - just because a 50% increase in excise tax should raise the retail price of alcohol by 10%, the real price paid at an outlet may not go up by 10%.

 How much do prices need to increase?

-In 2014, the Ministry of Justice estimated that an excise tax increase of 82% could reduce the amount of alcohol consumed in an occasion by 9% in the population (and by 11% in heavy drinkers).
+In 2014, the Ministry of Justice estimated that an excise tax increase of 82% could reduce the amount of alcohol consumed in an occasion by 9% in the population (and by 11% in harmful drinkers).

 How do price increases harm those on low incomes?

 Many groups (including decision-makers and community members) are necessarily cautious about the effects of tax increases on those with low incomes.
 However, those on low incomes may actually benefit the most - they are more sensitive to the price of alcohol so may reduce their consumption the most when prices go up.
-They also experience more harms from their alcohol use so have the greatest potential to benefit.
+They also experience more harm from their alcohol use so have the greatest potential to benefit.

 Cost savings to society from tax increases